Sequoia Capital raises $7B fund to expand AI investments

 Why This Matters

-Sequoia Capital raised roughly $7 billion for its expansion strategy fund, focusing on late-stage investments in the US and Europe.
-This represents nearly double the firm's last comparable $3.4 billion fund from 2022, reflecting how late-stage investing has evolved in the AI era where companies can scale faster than previously possible.
-The firm has backed major AI players including OpenAI and Anthropic, both reportedly eyeing 2026 public listings.
-Sequoia also invested in Physical Intelligence, a Bay Area robotics startup, and Factory, which builds AI agents for enterprise teams.
-This marks the first major fundraise under new leadership with Alfred Lin and Pat Grady as co-stewards of the 54-year-old firm.
+Sequoia Capital raised roughly $7 billion for its expansion strategy fund targeting late-stage U.S. and European investments, nearly doubling its previous $3.4 billion fund from 2022.
+The fundraise reflects how late-stage investing has transformed in the AI era, with companies scaling at unprecedented speed and cost.
+Sequoia has backed major AI players including OpenAI and Anthropic, both reportedly considering 2026 public listings.
+The firm also invested in Physical Intelligence robotics startup and Factory's AI enterprise agents.
+This marks the first major capital raise under new co-stewards Alfred Lin and Pat Grady at the 54-year-old firm.
+The fund size growth demonstrates venture firms must keep pace with AI companies' rapid scaling capabilities.

 Source